 Kocurek is a former prosecutor who was appointed to the bench as a Republican, by Gov. George W. Bush, and switched parties in order to keep her seat.
 This leopard has not lost her spots.
 She has made a career of sending minorities to prison, both in the D.A.’s office and on the bench, breaking up families, disrupting lives and helping to make the black community vulnerable to just the kind of economic exploitation that is planned today.
 Kocurek is said to have lost a finger that night, as she learned the consequences of targeting African-Americans—the alleged shooter is a black male whom she had threatened with prison for a non-violent offense, justice as usual in the Travis County Courthouse.
 That night Her Honor learned a lesson that others, in the context of the Gentrification Zone, may also need to learn—but it doesn’t have to be the same kind of gun-barrel instruction.
 Targets need to be selected, yes, bullseyes drawn, but the consequences can just as well be political as traumatic, intellectual as physical, social rather than blood-stained.
 We don’t have to “burn this bitch down,” so to speak, no need to throw Molotov cocktails—that, by the way, don’t even need to be lit if the bottle is completely filled and there’s an airtight seal with the cap.
 We don’t have to take to the streets and overturn police cars that can weigh more than 3,000 pounds and require as many as ten people on one side to flip effectively.
 We don’t have to write “Black Power” on the side of the courthouse or on the white walls of the Governor’s Mansion, just a hundred yards east of the courts—or disrupt a Regents meeting, located on the ninth floor of Ashbel Smith Hall a few short blocks south of the Governor’s Mansion.

 We don’t have to shout down Mayor Adler or call him a “lyin’ ho” or a “lyin’ white bitch” the next time he comes to the Eastside to bullshit us or to explain his “big vision,” which doesn’t include niggers.
 Nor do we have to somehow get upstairs and trash his crib in the W, partaking from his liquor cabinet or smoking up his herb.
 It’s his home and someone’s home should be sacred, which would be the point here.
-After all, a drink thrown in the mayor’s face would be as painful as gunfire, especially for a white liberal like His Honor.
+After all, a drink thrown in the mayor’s face would be as effective as gunfire, especially for a white liberal like His Honor.
 Peaceful protest can be more powerful than gunfire and has the added benefit that you don’t go to jail afterwards.

 In the case of the Gentrification Zone we're lucky that a preliminary list of targets is already available, evidence from the perps’ own mouths, the list ordered not necessarily by complicity but including those guilty both of acts of omission and commission.
 It’s a baker’s dozen—crackers, not cookies—and unlike Mark Ott, Sheriff Hamilton, Assistant District Attorney Cobb or Rep. Dukes, all refreshingly whitebread, with only two exceptions.